-- ^a Medical History will include details for each body system contained in the BILAG-2004 assessment (BILAG Related History). - ^b Redraw for ANA/anti-dsDNA, or IFN test can be done within the 30-day screening window, however, results needed to determine eligibility and stratification must be available within the 30-day screening window for subjects to be randomised. - c Receipt of B cell-depleting therapy (including but not limited to, ocrelizumab, ofatumumab, atacicept, obinutuzumab, or rituximab) <26 weeks prior to signing the ICF (<40 weeks for atacicept [see Appendix U]) and if therapy was administered ≥26 weeks ago (40 weeks for atacicept), absolute B cell less than the lower limit of normal or baseline value prior to receipt of B cell-depleting therapy (whichever is lower). - ^d Anterio-posterior and lateral images are required whenever possible, or per standard of care. - ^e Assessments are allowed anytime during the screening period as long as they are completed within 30 days after signing the informed consent form. - ^f Interferon-gamma release assay (IGRAs) using QuantiFERON[®]-TB Gold In-Tube Test (QFT-GIT). - ^g Subjects within the treatment or follow-up period at the time of amendment 4 approval will undergo HIV testing at the time of amendment 4 ICF signature. - ^h Coombs will be performed as applicable per BILAG assessment requirements. - i These assessments must all be completed at the same visit (SLEDAI-2K, BILAG-2004, joint count, PGA, CLASI, and skin photography [if applicable]). - ^j Photography will be conducted at selected sites in subjects who sign an additional optional consent, and have a screening CLASI score of ≥ 10 .
+- a Medical History will include details for each body system contained in the BILAG-2004 assessment (BILAG Related History). - Redraw for ANA/anti-dsDNA, or IFN test can be done within the 30-day screening window, however, results needed to determine eligibility and stratification must be available within the 30-day screening window for subjects to be randomised. - Receipt of B cell-depleting therapy (including but not limited to, ocrelizumab, ofatumumab, atacicept, obinutuzumab, or rituximab) <26 weeks prior to signing the ICF (<40 weeks for atacicept [see and if therapy was administered $\geq$ 26 weeks ago (40 weeks for atacicept), absolute B cell less than the lower limit of normal or baseline value prior to receipt of B cell-depleting therapy (whichever is lower). - d Anterio-posterior and lateral images are required whenever possible, or per standard of care. - e Assessments are allowed anytime during the screening period as long as they are completed within 30 days after signing the informed consent form. - Interferon-gamma release assay (IGRAs) using QuantiFERON®-TB Gold In-Tube Test (QFT-GIT). - Subjects within the treatment or follow-up period at the time of amendment 4 approval will undergo HIV testing at the time of amendment 4 ICF signature. - Direct Coombs test samples will only be collected per the Investigator's opinion, measured by local laboratory, and applicable BILAG assessment requirements for determining haemolytic anaemia. - These assessments must all be completed at the same visit (SLEDAI-2K, BILAG-2004, joint count, PGA, CLASI, and skin photography [if applicable]). - Photography will be conducted at selected sites in subjects who sign an additional optional consent, and have a screening CLASI score of ≥10.
 If no baseline skin activity or photos can be captured at the patient's Screening or Day 1 visit, no further photography will be done.